gremo/symfony-sail/README.md

 3. Edit your existing `.env.local` file and [configure the environment](#variables)
 4. Reopen the project in the Container
 5. If you have downloaded the VSCode customizations distribution, complete the [configuration of Visual Studio Code](#-configuring-visual-studio-code)

+In both cases, your website will be available at [http://localhost](http://localhost).

 ## 🔧 Configuration